Angela Rawlings

-Angela Rawlings (known as a rawlings) is a Canadian poet, editor, and interdisciplinary artist who uses many spectacular languages for her material.
+Angela Snæfellsjökuls Rawlings or Angela Marie Rawlings (known as a rawlings) is a Canadian-Icelandic interdisciplinary artist-researcher who works with languages as dominant exploratory material.
+Their practice seeks and interrogates relationality between bodies—be they human, more-than-human, other-than, non.

 Career

 In 2001, rawlings received the bpNichol Award for Distinction in Writing when she graduated from York University.
 From 2001 to 2011, she worked with several Canadian arts organizations, including The Mercury Press, The Scream Literary Festival, Sumach Press, Word: Canada's Magazine for Readers + Writers, and The Lexiconjury Reading Series.
 In 2005, Rawlings hosted the poetry documentary series Heart of a Poet.
 She is also co-editor of Shift & Switch: New Canadian Poetry (The Mercury Press, 2005), an anthology featuring over forty emerging poets.

-As an arts educator, rawlings has led creative writing workshops for Ryerson University, terminus1525.ca, Learning through the Arts, League of Canadian Poets, Ontario Arts Council's Artists in Education Program, the Toronto District School Board, Writers in Electronic Residence, the Toronto Public Library system, the State Library of Queensland (Australia), Menningarverkefnið Hlaðan (Vogar, Iceland), Reykjavík UNESCO City of Literature (Reykjavík, Iceland), and NTNU (Trondheim, Norway).
-She has co-facilitated workshops with Ciara Adams, Julie Lassonde, and Nilan Perera.
+As an arts educator, rawlings has led creative writing workshops for Ryerson University (now Toronto Metropolitan University), terminus1525.ca, Learning through the Arts, League of Canadian Poets, Ontario Arts Council's Artists in Education Program, the Toronto District School Board, Writers in Electronic Residence, the Toronto Public Library system, the State Library of Queensland (Australia), Menningarverkefnið Hlaðan (Vogar, Iceland), Reykjavík UNESCO City of Literature (Reykjavík, Iceland), and NTNU (Trondheim, Norway).
+They have co-facilitated workshops with Ciara Adams, Julie Lassonde, and Nilan Perera.
+They currently teach at Iceland University of the Arts.